Last Updated on January 26, 2023 by Lori Geurin

 Margarine contains many artificial ingredients and harmful trans fats.

-Healthier Options: Grass-fed butter and even coconut butter (yum!) are sound options.
+Healthier Options: Grass-fed butter and coconut butter (yum!) are sound options.
 As I always say, “Everything is better with butter!”

 19. Ice Cream